real-space/AngstromCube/src/README.md

 **AAcube**

+*This README is only about the code base, please refer to ../README.md for the entire application*

 AAcube code base is structured as follows:
 There is at max one namespace per file.
 Each namespace offers the function